vishal-shishodia/Travel-Blog/README.md

 # Travel-Blog
-Here you will get blogs for various places.
+Worked on django backend of a Bootstrap template from https://bootstrapious.com/p/bootstrap-travel-blog-template# Here you will get blogs for various places.
 Listing of different blogs of different countries is here.User can also comment and subscribe to get more blogs in future.